-Carroll Community College Adult Education Program does not receive IELCE funds.
+Carroll Community College Adult Education Program does not receive IELCE funds and does not have a referral process for learners interested in participation in Integrated English Literacy and Civics Education.

 Section 7 - Title III - Wagner-Peyser Functions

 (A) A description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the State employment service under the Wagner-Peyser Act (29 U.S.C.
 49 et seq.) and services provided in the Local Area through the AJC delivery system, to improve service delivery and avoid duplication of services.